 Baptism is the immersion or submersion of a person in water.
 The root of the word for baptize in the Greek is "baptizo", which means to "dip repeatedly, to immerse, submerge, or to cleanse by dipping or submerging, to wash, to make clean with water".
-This meaning does not allow for water to be sprinkled or poured on a person when baptized.
+This meaning does not allow for water to be sprinkled on (aspersion), or poured on (affusion) when a person is baptized.

 Jesus, said that baptism was necessary for salvation:

 He that believeth and is baptized shall be saved; but he that believeth not shall be damned (Mark 16:16).